Enter Your Home’s Zip Code To Get StartedVerify Eligibility

 The Freddie Mac Enhanced Relief Refinance℠ Mortgage provides opportunities to borrowers with existing Freddie Mac mortgages who are making timely payments but are unable to take advantage of the standard Freddie Mac "no cash-out" refinance offering because the new mortgage exceeds maximum loan-to-value (LTV) limits.

-FMERR's expiration has been set for October 2019
+FMERR's expiration has been set

 If you qualify to refinance your mortgage through Freddie Mac Enhanced Relief Refinance Program, you’ll go through an application, approval and closing process (similar to when you got your original mortgage).
 A lender will work with you through every step, and will help determine if programs meet your specific needs.
 Outlined below are the steps to get started.